 More than three decades later, Ergen, now 60, is again facing charges of defrauding the house - but this time the house is here, nestled in the confines of executive suites from Burbank to Beverly Boulevard.
 And now Ergen's Englewood, Co.-based Dish Network, the nation's third-largest satellite/cable TV provider, a publicly traded company that has grown from a $60,000 startup to an empire with 14 million subscribers and $14 billion in annual revenue, is the entertainment industry's No. 1 enemy.

 With increasing frequency, Ergen has engaged in ugly, high-risk games with Hollywood.
-In his brutal battle with AMC over excessive retransmission fees, he dropped The Walking Dead and Mad Men channels from the Dish system for months.
-He also spent years arguing with broadcasters over the practice of retransmitting TV signals remotely without a license and was even caught breaking a promise he made under oath to stop - all while Dish was being called "America's worst company to work for" by a watchdog website.
-But all that was just preamble for the Hopper.
+In his brutal battle with AMC over excessive broadcast fees, he dropped The Walking Dead and Mad Men from the Dish system for months.
+He also spent years arguing with broadcasters over the practice of remotely transmitting TV signals without a license, and was even caught breaking a promise he made under oath to stop doing so - all while Dish was being called "America's worst company to work for" by a watchdog website.
+But all that was just the preamble to the hopper.

-In January 2012, Dish introduced its proprietary DVR service, which allows consumers to "AutoHop," or watch all of the networks' primetime programming commercial-free without having to fast-forward through ads.
-Immediately after the service's launch, CBS, NBC, ABC and Fox filed a lawsuit arguing that Dish would put them out of business if they were allowed to continue offering the Hopper.
+In January 2012, Dish introduced its proprietary DVR service, which allows consumers to "AutoHop," that is, watch all of the networks' primetime programming ad-free without having to fast-forward through commercials.
+Immediately after the service launched, CBS, NBC, ABC and Fox filed a lawsuit arguing that Dish would put them out of business if they were allowed to continue offering the hopper.
 The networks want a judge to issue a preliminary injunction, and Fox is appealing the denial of a shutdown while it makes another attempt to ban the Hopper - after Dish added mobile features amid the legal challenge.

 Ergen, who is married with five children and whose personal fortune has swelled to an estimated $10.6 billion, putting him at No. 100 on the current Forbes list of richest people, is confident he will win the legal battle and says it's time for broadcasters to get on board.
 "Some people are averse to change, but the advertising model will change with or without the Hopper," he recently told analysts.
 "What we're saying to broadcasters is, 'There's a way for you not to bury your head in the sand.' "

-The broadcasters reject this assessment.
-"Services [like Hopper] that undermine the economic fabric of our business are not only illegal, they potentially destroy our ability to give audiences what they want," CBS Chairman and CEO Leslie Moonves tells THR.
-Ted Harbert, chairman of NBC Broadcasting, adds, "I think this is an attack on our ecosystem."
+Broadcasters reject that assessment.
+"Services [like Hopper] that undermine the economic fabric of our business are not only illegal, they potentially destroy our ability to give audiences what they want," CBS chairman and CEO Leslie Moonves tells THR.
+Adds Ted Harbert, chairman of NBC Broadcasting, "I think this is an attack on our ecosystem."

 Not surprisingly, Hopper has become extremely popular.
 The year before Dish started offering the service for free, the company lost 166,000 subscribers.
 Since then, Dish has gained 89,000 back.

-"We're a bit like an Indiana Jones movie," said a sanguine Ergen about his company at the All Things Digital conference on February 11.
-"We're always in trouble.
+"We're a bit like an Indiana Jones movie," a sanguine Ergen said of his company at the All Things Digital conference on Feb.
+11. "We're always in trouble.
 We always get out of it.
 We always go from alligators to guys with arrows to snakes.
 We want to win."
 (Ergen declined to comment for this article.)

-At a time when the Big Four networks' ratings have hit historic lows - Fox is down this season by 21 percent drop, and NBC was beaten in the 18-to-49 demo by Univision in February - it's hard enough to convince advertisers to take viewers to the ads - as the networks will do in May at the annual $10 billion presentations.
-It's even harder when a major satellite operator touts its ability to completely eliminate commercials from the viewing experience.
-Broadcasters hope they can keep advertisers tuning in when market research firms like Nielsen start focusing on viewers who watch the program a week after the initial live broadcast.
+At a time when the Big Four networks' ratings have hit historic lows - Fox is down this season by 21 percent drop, and NBC was beaten in February in Univision's 18-to-49 demo - it's hard enough to convince advertisers that they're bringing viewers to the ads - as the networks will do in May at the annual $10 billion presentations.
+It's even harder when a major satellite operator touts its ability to eliminate commercials from the viewer experience entirely.
+Broadcasters hope they can keep advertisers in line when market research firms like Nielsen start focusing on viewers watching programming a week after the first live broadcast.
 But analyst Richard Greenfield asks, "C3 vs. C7?
-Who's kidding who when it comes to viewing commercials on DVR programs?"
+Who's kidding who when it comes to viewing commercials on DVR programming?"

 Interestingly, TV providers like Time Warner Cable and DirecTV, while presumably in possession of the same technological capabilities, have not offered products that have triggered such industry retaliation.
 Perhaps there is a reason for this.